GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

     ```

-The job can be submitted using the `sbatch` command as follows.
-Take a note of the job ID for tracking the run.
+!!! terminal-2 "The job can be submitted using the `sbatch` command as follows.
+Take a note of the job ID for tracking the run."

     ```bash
     sbatch pggb_5NM_2k94.sl